-Changes to this RFP including but not limited to contractual terms and procurement requirements shall only be changed via formal written addenda issued by the DOD via HANDS.
+Changes to this RFP including but not limited to contractual terms and procurement requirements shall only be changed via formal written addenda issued by the DOD-HIEMA.

 The State accepts no responsibility for a prospective Offeror not receiving solicitation documents and/or revisions to the solicitation.
-It is the responsibility of the prospective Offeror to monitor HANDS to obtain RFP addenda or other information relating to the RFP.
+It is the responsibility of the prospective Offeror to monitor the Hawaii State eProcurement System (HIePRO) to obtain RFP addenda or other information relating to the RFP.